TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/automation-update-solutionfailure.md

 productPesIds="15607"
 cloudEnvironments="public"
 />
-# Update Management solution failed to deploy correctly
+# Update management solution failed to deploy correctly

-We have detected that Update Management solution didn't properly deploy on the following machines:
+We have detected that update management solution didn't properly deploy on the following machines:

 <!--$computerList-->[computerList]<!--/$computerList-->

-Because the machines don't have the Update Management solution deployed, they are unable to perform scans or patching.
+Because the machines don't have the update management solution deployed, they are unable to perform scans or patching.

 ## Recommended action